Steve Mason (ice hockey): Columbus Blue Jackets (2008–2013)

-Philadelphia Flyers
+Philadelphia Flyers (2013–2017)

 Mason was traded on April 3, 2013, to the Philadelphia Flyers for goaltender Michael Leighton and a 2015 third round draft pick.
 On April 8, Mason signed a one-year contract extension worth $1.5 million.
 Mason had four wins and two losses in Philadelphia and posted an impressive 1.90 GAA and a .944 save percentage, leading to speculation that Mason would replace Ilya Bryzgalov as the starter for Philadelphia.
-In the off-season, on June 25, 2013, Bryzgalov was bought-out by the Flyers, where the team subsequently signed goaltender Ray Emery, effectively promoting Mason to the starter's role.
+In the off-season, on June 25, 2013, Bryzgalov was bought out by the Flyers, where the team subsequently signed goaltender Ray Emery, effectively promoting Mason to the starter's role.
 On November 12, 2013, Mason recorded his first shutout for Philadelphia against the Ottawa Senators in a 5–0 win.
 On January 18, 2014, Mason signed a three-year contract extension with the Flyers worth $12.3 million for an annual average of $4.1 million.
 Mason finished the 2013-14 season with a 33-18-7 record and a .917 save percentage, which was enough to bring the Flyers to the playoffs.
 In the playoffs, Mason started 4 games and played in 5, going 2-2 with a 1.97 GAA and a .939 save percentage, but the Flyers were eliminated by the New York Rangers in 7 games.